Skip to content

 The Research

-An online comparison study found that group mindfulness performed comparably to group CBT for misophonia-related distress, suggesting that the mechanism of change may be relational (being with others) as much as cognitive (changing thoughts).
+An online comparison study found that group mindfulness may perform comparably to group CBT for misophonia-related distress, suggesting that relational context (being with others) may matter alongside cognitive and attentional skills.

 ACT: Acceptance and Commitment Therapy